hortonworks/cloudbreak/docs/index.md

 `Blueprint:` your Hadoop cluster blueprint

 Once you have launched the cluster creation you can track the progress either on Cloudbreak UI or your cloud provider management UI.

+_Note: Because Azure does not directly support third party public images we will have to copy the used image from VM Depot into your storage account.
+The steps below needs to be finished once and only once before any stack is created for every affinity group:_

+_1. Get the VM image - http://vmdepot.msopentech.com/Vhd/Show?vhdId=42480&version=43564_

+_2. Copy the VHD blob from above (community images) into your storage account_

+_3. Create a VM image from the copied VHD blob._

+_This process will take 20 minutes so be patient - but this step will have do be done once and only once._

 <!--ui.md-->